 Simple activity: Try writing three things down each day that you have achieved.

 Journalling can also help you navigate tricky decisions.
 A simple pro and con list (ideally on a nice big piece of paper) can help get puzzling thoughts of your head.
-Here is further advice on improving your decision making by Margot an Escape Alumni, which includes:

 - Trust your inner wisdom